RajaeDev6/RajaeDev6/README.md

 I build websites, mobile apps and command line tools, just whatever idea i have

-I Usually get a new idea like once a day. haha
+I Usually get a new idea like once a day.

 Whenever i am building my choice of tooling would be react, typescript for websites flask for backend stuffs, react native for mobile, golang, and c for command line